gursimran18/Virtual-Try-On/README.md

 # Features
  - **Current Key Features:**
  - **Future Scope:**
+   - Providing a real 3-D environment for an immersive and fun shopping experience
+   - Allowing customers to try on and assess different products virtually so that they can decide how a dress, necklace, or lipstick shade would look on them, or if a         piece of furniture would look good in their bedroom.

 # Installation
 Clone this Repository on your local machine by running the following command on your terminal -